madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/navigate-the-proof-viewer.md

 ---
 title: Navigate the Proof Viewer
-description: Learn how to move a proof around, zoom in/out on the content, use the thumbnail column, filter proof comments, and more in the [!DNL  ] proofing viewer.
+description: Learn how to move a proof around, zoom in/out on the content, use the thumbnail column, filter proof comments, and more in the [!DNL  Workfront] proofing viewer.
 activity: use
 feature: Workfront Proof
 type: Tutorial